peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IEquatable,
         System.IComparable

  Represents an object in Concise Binary Object Representation (CBOR) and contains methods for reading and writing CBOR data.
 CBOR is defined in RFC 7049.

  <b>Converting CBOR objects</b>

  There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described below.

  <b>To and from byte arrays:</b> The CBORObject.DecodeFromBytes method converts a byte array in CBOR format to a CBOR object.
 The EncodeToBytes method converts a CBOR object to its corresponding byte array in CBOR format.

  <b>To and from data streams:</b> The CBORObject.Write methods write many kinds of objects to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
 The CBORObject.Read method reads a CBOR object from a data stream.

-<b>To and from other objects:</b> The `CBORObject.FromObject`  method converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
+ <b>To and from other objects:</b> The  `CBORObject.FromObject` CBORObject.FromObject method converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
 Methods like AsDouble, AsByte, and AsString convert a CBOR object to different types of object.
-The `CBORObject.ToObject`  method converts a CBOR object to an object of a given type; for example, a CBOR array to a native `List`  (or `ArrayList`  in Java), or a CBOR integer to an `int`  or `long`  .
+The  `CBORObject.ToObject` CBORObject.ToObject method converts a CBOR object to an object of a given type; for example, a CBOR array to a native  `List` List (or  `ArrayList` ArrayList in Java), or a CBOR integer to an  `int` int or  `long` long .

  <b>To and from JSON:</b> This class also doubles as a reader and writer of JavaScript Object Notation (JSON).
 The CBORObject.FromJSONString method converts JSON to a CBOR object, and the ToJSONString method converts a CBOR object to a JSON string.

  In addition, the CBORObject.WriteJSON method writes many kinds of objects as JSON to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
 The CBORObject.Read method reads a CBOR object from a JSON data stream.

  <b>Comparison Considerations:</b>

  Instances of CBORObject should not be compared for equality using the "==" operator; it's possible to create two CBOR objects with the same value but not the same reference.
 (The "==" operator might only check if each side of the operator is the same instance.)

  This class's natural ordering (under the CompareTo method) is not consistent with the Equals method.
 This means that two values that compare as equal under the CompareTo method might not be equal under the Equals method.
 This is important to consider especially if an application wants to compare numbers, since the CBOR number type supports numbers of different formats, such as big integers, rational numbers, and arbitrary-precision decimal numbers.

  Another consideration is that two values that are otherwise equal may have different tags.
-To strip the tags from a CBOR object before comparing, use the `Untag`  method.
+To strip the tags from a CBOR object before comparing, use the  `Untag` Untag method.

  To compare two numbers, the CompareToIgnoreTags or CompareTo method should be used.
 Which method to use depends on whether two equal values should still be considered equal if they have different tags.

  Although this class is inconsistent with the Equals method, it is safe to use CBORObject instances as hash keys as long as all of the keys are untagged text strings (which means GetTags returns an empty array and the Type property, or "getType()" in Java, returns TextString).
 This is because the natural ordering of these instances is consistent with the Equals method.

  <b>Thread Safety:</b>

  CBOR objects that are numbers, "simple values", and text strings are immutable (their values can't be changed), so they are inherently safe for use by multiple threads.

  CBOR objects that are arrays, maps, and byte strings are mutable, but this class doesn't attempt to synchronize reads and writes to those objects by multiple threads, so those objects are not thread safe without such synchronization.

  One kind of CBOR object is called a map, or a list of key-value pairs.
 Keys can be any kind of CBOR object, including numbers, strings, arrays, and maps.
 However, text strings are the most suitable to use as keys; other kinds of CBOR object are much better used as map values instead, keeping in mind that some of them are not thread safe without synchronizing reads and writes to them.

  To find the type of a CBOR object, call its Type property (or "getType()" in Java).
 The return value can be Number, Boolean, SimpleValue, or TextString for immutable CBOR objects, and Array, Map, or ByteString for mutable CBOR objects.

  <b>Nesting Depth:</b>

  The DecodeFromBytes and Read methods can only read objects with a limited maximum depth of arrays and maps nested within other arrays and maps.
 The code sets this maximum depth to 500 (allowing more than enough nesting for most purposes), but it's possible that stack overflows in some runtimes might lower the effective maximum nesting depth.
 When the nesting depth goes above 500, the DecodeFromBytes and Read methods throw a CBORException.

  The ReadJSON and FromJSONString methods currently have nesting depths of 1000.

   ### Member Summary
 * <code>[Abs()](#Abs)</code> - Gets this object's absolute value.
 * <code>[Add(object)](#Add_object)</code> - Converts an object to a CBOR object and adds it to the end of this array.
 * <code>[Add(object, object)](#Add_object_object)</code> - Adds a new key and its value to this CBOR map, or adds the value if the key doesn't exist.